 Cognitive Behavior Therapy Techniques

-CBT is a psychotherapeutic approach used by counselor to help individuals towards more positive way of thinking.
-A variety of techniques for changing cognition, emotions, and behavior become the most important part in Cognitive Behavior Therapy.
+CBT is a psychotherapeutic approach used by the counselor to help individuals towards a more positive way of thinking.
+A variety of techniques for changing cognition, emotions, and behavior become the most important part of Cognitive Behavior Therapy.
 This method develops according to the patient’s needs, where the counselor is active, directive, time-limited, structured, and centered on the patient.

 Cognitive Behavior counselor or therapist usually uses various intervention techniques to get agreement on target behavior with the patient.
-Ordinary technique used by experts in Cogniive Behavior Therapy (CBT) that is:
+The ordinary technique used by experts in Cognitive Behavior Therapy (CBT) that is:

 2) Biblio-therapy, accepting internal emotional conditions as something interesting rather than something scary.

-3) Reiterate the use of various self-statements in role play with therapist/counselor.
+3) Reiterate the use of various self-statements in role-playing with therapist/counselor.

 4) Try different uses of self-statements in real situations.